Kelly Lytle Hernández: Bad Mexicans: Race, Empire, and Revolution in the Borderlands

 Her third book, Bad Mexicans: Race, Empire, and Revolution in the Borderlands, was published in May 2022.
 The book examines the history of the magonistas, the migrant rebels who initiated the Mexican Revolution (1910–1917) from the United States.
-The leader of the magonistas was the eponymous Ricardo Flores Magón, who Hernández argues "actually catalyzed the Mexican Revolution, largely from exile in the U.S." This revolution is often viewed from its impact on Mexico and Central America, but "the author argues convincingly that it 'also remade the United States.'"
+The leader of the magonistas was the eponymous Ricardo Flores Magón, who Lytle Hernández argues "actually catalyzed the Mexican Revolution, largely from exile in the U.S." This revolution is often viewed from its impact on Mexico and Central America, but "the author argues convincingly that it 'also remade the United States.'"
 She describes an American government just as hostile to the revolutionaries as was the Mexican government.
-U.S. companies and wealthy Americans had extensive financial interests and land ownership in Mexico — land that Hernández describes as stolen from poor "miners, farmworkers and cotton pickers."
+U.S. companies and wealthy Americans had extensive financial interests and land ownership in Mexico — land that Lytle Hernández describes as stolen from poor "miners, farmworkers and cotton pickers."
 U.S. agents and police provided extensive help to the Mexican government by spying on, harassing and jailing the revolutionaries and their supporters.

 The book has been described by reviewers as a "beautifully crafted, impressively inclusive history of the Mexican Revolution", "a brilliant, impeccably-researched, and engaging history of the lead up to the Mexican Revolution", "an incredible new book", and "history at its most elucidating".
 The Houston Press humorously captured their take by titling their review "'Bad Mexicans' with Good Intentions."

 A reviewer from the Los Angeles Times observes that the book's "central premise" is "the idea that Mexican and U.S. histories aren’t isolated from each other but are so intertwined that you can’t separate them."
 Hernández agreed, saying she was "taking everything and pivoting and positioning it within the context of U.S. history."
 In an interview with Publishers Weekly she spoke to her motivation, "it was when Donald Trump used the phrase 'bad hombres,' that I knew that this story needed to be told".
 She continued, "Imperialists and white supremacists have used this kind of language to stir up anti-Mexican, anti-Latino, and anti-immigrant sentiment.... when you start to hear that racist rhetoric, dig a little deeper to ask what's it all about?"

+Racist by Design: Two Centuries of U.S. Immigration Control

+Her forth book, Racist by Design: Two Centuries of U.S. Immigration Control, was published in September 2026.
+It reveals how generations of politicians, lawmakers and law enforcers built the American immigration system to encourage white immigrants while excluding and segregating nonwhite migrants.
+"The goal, often explicitly stated by the system’s architects, was to create a permanent caste of undocumented and criminalized workers to provide cheap labor for the U.S. economy."
+She describes the development of the American immigration system from its origins to it current operation today.
+"Most accounts begin with the Chinese Exclusion Act of the late nineteenth century.
+Lytle Hernández starts a full century earlier, with the Haitian Revolution of the 1790s, which prompted both the country’s first immigration bans and its first refugee resettlement program."